Gary Numan: 1977–1981: Tubeway Army and the "Machine Trilogy"

-At this point Numan was already busy recording his next album with a new backing band.
-At the peak of success, Numan opted to premiere four new songs in a John Peel session in June 1979 rather than promoting the current album and the Tubeway Army group name was dropped.
+At this point Numan was recording his next studio album with a new backing band, having recruited keyboardist Chris Payne and drummer Cedric Sharpley.
+At the peak of success, Numan opted to premiere four songs in a John Peel session in June 1979 rather than promoting the current album and the Tubeway Army group name was dropped.

-In September "Cars" also reached No. 1 in the UK.
-The single also found success in North American charts where "Cars" spent 2 weeks at No. 1 on the Canadian RPM charts, and reached No. 9 in the U.S. in 1980.
-"Cars" and the 1979 album The Pleasure Principle were both released under Numan's own stage name.
-The album reached number-one in the UK, and a sell-out tour (The Touring Principle) followed; the concert video it spawned is often cited as the first full-length commercial music video release.
-The Pleasure Principle was a rock album with no guitars; instead, Numan used synthesisers connected to effects units to achieve a distorted, phased, metallic tone.
-A second single from the album, "Complex", made it to No. 6 on the UK Singles Chart.
+In September "Cars" reached No. 1 in the UK.
+The single found success in North American charts where "Cars" spent 2 weeks at No. 1 on the Canadian RPM charts, and reached No. 9 in the US in 1980.
+"Cars" and the 1979 studio album The Pleasure Principle were both released under Numan's own stage name.
+The album reached No. 1 in the UK, and a sell-out tour (The Touring Principle) followed; the concert video it spawned is often cited as the first full-length commercial music video release.
+The Pleasure Principle was a rock album with no guitars; instead, Numan used synthesizers connected to effects units to achieve a distorted, phased, metallic tone.
+A second single from the album, "Complex", made it to No. 6 on the UK singles chart.

-1980–1983: Solo success and new musical directions

-In 1980, Numan topped the UK album charts for a third time with Telekon, and the singles "We Are Glass" and "I Die: You Die", released prior to the album, reaching No. 5 and No. 6 on the UK charts.
-"This Wreckage", the final single taken from the album, entered the UK top 20 in December that year.
-Telekon, the final studio album that Numan retrospectively termed the "Machine" section of his career, reintroduced guitars to Numan's music and featured a wider range of synthesisers.
-The same year he embarked on his second major tour ("The Teletour") with an even more elaborate stage show than the Touring Principle the previous year.
-In April 1981, Numan decided to retire from touring following his upcoming series of concerts at Wembley Arena, where he was supported by experimental musician Nash the Slash and Shock, a rock/mime/burlesque troupe whose members included Barbie Wilde, Tik and Tok, and Carole Caplin.
-A live two album set from the 1979 and 1980 tours released at this time reached No. 2 in the UK charts.
+In 1980, Numan topped the UK Albums Chart for a third time with Telekon, and the singles "We Are Glass" and "I Die: You Die", released prior to the album, reaching No. 5 and No. 6 on the UK charts.
+"This Wreckage", the only single taken from the original album release, entered the UK top 20 in December that year.
+Telekon, the final studio album that Numan retrospectively termed the "Machine" section of his career, reintroduced guitars to Numan's music and featured a wider range of synthesizers.
+The same year he embarked on his second major tour ("The Teletour") with a more elaborate stage show than The Touring Principle the previous year.
+In April 1981, Numan decided to retire from touring following his upcoming series of concerts at Wembley Arena, where he was supported by the Canadian experimental musician Nash the Slash and Shock, a rock/mime/burlesque troupe whose members included Barbie Wilde, Tik and Tok, and Carole Caplin.
+Living Ornaments '79 and '80, a live two album boxed set from the 1979 and 1980 tours, was released at this time, reaching No. 2 in the UK charts.
 Both albums, also individually released as Living Ornaments '79 and Living Ornaments '80 also charted.
 The decision to retire would be short-lived.